 - Point out some highlights from the week and give kudos to your best team members.

 - Mention some areas of improvement.

 Again, these pre-shifts need not be overwhelming or painful to take part in.
 Some simple talking points and a quick check-in with your team is all you need to get the day started right.

 6. Set Up a Perpetual Inventory Count

 Perpetual inventory counts help ensure that your store always has the optimal levels of stock on hand.
 You can do this by setting up a counting schedule as part of your daily retail store tasks.

 Choose certain areas of the store or specific types of products to be counted on certain days of the week.
-Setting up this type of system is easy to do in your retail point of sale.
+Setting up this type of system is easy to do in your retail POS system.

 Once you have the pattern of counting organized, completing it each day will be easy.
 By either manual counts or with an inventory scanner, you and your team can keep your retail business better organized and more efficient.